anisha12167/ai-crm-hcp/README.md

 # AI-First CRM — HCP Interaction Module

-An AI-powered CRM module for pharmaceutical field representatives to log interactions with Healthcare Professionals (HCPs) through a conversational AI assistant.
+An intelligent CRM application designed for pharmaceutical representatives to capture and organize interactions with Healthcare Professionals (HCPs) using natural language conversations and AI-driven information extraction.

 ## Architecture